top of page

 Garlic contains many beneficial minerals and nutrients that are essential for beet growth.
 These include sulfur, nitrogen, phosphorus, manganese, and potassium.

 Garlic also helps to improve the level of soil drainage and aeration around beets.
-Additionally, garlic deters pest infestations which can damage or stunt the growth of beets.
+Additionally, garlic deters pest infestations, which can damage or stunt the growth of beets.

 Finally, garlic improves the soil's fertility by providing additional organic matter that helps to increase the availability of necessary minerals and nutrients for plant growth.

-Finally, several plant combinations exist that can provide additional benefits such as improved soil fertility, increased levels of organic matter, and greater insect diversity.
-In summary, companion planting in containers is a great way to optimize the space and resources available for successful gardening!
+Finally, several plant combinations can provide additional benefits such as improved soil fertility, increased levels of organic matter, and greater insect diversity.

 Get free resources, useful, well researched new ideas.
 Subscribe.